 - 1. The victim is unconscious, not breathing, or shows no signs of life

 - 2. You suspect a head, neck, or back injury

 - 3. A victim is having trouble breathing or shows signs of a heart attack

 - 4. Unusual or severe bleeding

-- 5. Seizures
+- Seizures

 - 6. A victim is near drowning

 - Severe burns

 - 8. The victim is in shock

-After EMS has been called, immediately call the Sport Club Advisor and Athletic Training Coordinator.
+After EMS has been called, immediately call the Assistant Director for Sport Clubs and Risk Management and the RWC Athletic Training Coordinator.